 By Patricia Hall, FairfaxFamilyFun.com

 Prost!
 Autumn is here and with it come many Oktoberfest celebrations!
-While many (or even most) such events in Northern Virginia, as elsewhere, tend to be oriented toward adults, we have some in our area that are kid-friendly.
-At these festivals, you can enjoy a beer garden, traditional German foods, German singing and dancing, and loads of fun, and kids are welcome.
-Here are the events coming up.
+Many (or probably most) such events in Northern Virginia, as elsewhere, tend to be oriented toward adults, of course.
+However, we have some celebrations in our area that are kid-friendly!
+At these festivals, adults can enjoy a beer garden, and everyone can delight in traditional German foods, German singing and dancing, and loads of fun.
+Not only are kids are welcome at these events, but some celebrations plan special activities for the young guests.
+Below is our sixth annual list of the family-friendly Oktoberfest events coming up in Northern Virginia.

 Tysons Biergarten in Tysons Corner kicks off Oktoberfest with one of the most family-friendly and even pet-friendly celebrations in the area.
 The celebration begins with the “tapping of the keg,” a special Hofbrau Ceremonial keg sent specifically from Germany for this special day, followed by activities for all ages, including ive music, games and contests, face painting, a moon bounce, and more.
 There will be plenty of German food, food trucks, and beer.
 Admission is free and the event is from 1 pm to 6 pm.